ki44/ISN-Project/README.md

 1. Download files.
 2. Open the folder.
-3. Open the file .html with your web browser.
+3. Open index.html with your web browser.